-- 1. Using a computer, format a USB drive to exFAT, MS-DOS FAT (for Mac), ext3, or ext4 (NTFS is currently not supported) and upload audio files to a folder named Boombox. - Supported file types: .wav and .mp3. - You can add as many files as you want to the folder, but you can only select from the first five, as listed alphabetically. - File names, of any length, can only contain these characters: a-z, A-Z, O-9, ( . \ ). - The drive should only contain one folder; it cannot be shared with Dashcam. - 2.
+- 3. Add .wav and .mp3 audio files to the folder.
+Although you can add as many files as the USB drive's capacity allows, you can only select from the first five, as listed alphabetically.
+File names, of any length, can contain upper or lower case alpha characters (a-z/A-Z), numbers from 0-9, periods (.), a dashes (-), and underscores (). - 4.
 Plug the USB drive into a front USB port.

-NOTE: For some vehicles manufactured after approximately November 1, 2021, the center console USB ports may only support charging devices.
-Use the USB port inside the glove box for all other functions.
+NOTE: For some vehicles manufactured after approximately November 1, 2021, the center console USB ports can only be used to charge devices.
+On these vehicles, you must use the USB port inside the glove box.

-3. Choose sounds from your USB drive by selecting them from the Boombox dropdown menu.
+5. Choose a sound from the USB drive by selecting from the Boombox dropdown menu.